william-aderholdt/solidSoap/README.md

 The most important thing to this company was to keep the website as simple as possible.
 They wanted an image for the hero-image which expressed clean and fresh.
 The colors they wanted were "natural" and "things you would find in nature".
 They did not want a very expressive logo, but something simple which would be easily remembered.

 Upon completing the project they said, "This website is exactly as I imagined it would be.
 From the colors, to the layout.
 It is simple, clean, and effective -- just like our product."

+This project used React.js, JavaScript, HTML, and CSS/SCSS.